<< WHAT ARE THE REALISTIC ALTERNATIVES TO NEGOTIATING? >>

 Throughout history negotiation has played an important role in

 interactions between people.
-People often negotiated for exchange of goods.
+People often negotiated for exchange of

 The role of negotiation in trade in recent times has become less